AnnaLevitskii/TestTaskForGPB/README.md

 # TestWorkForGPB

+After the Tests are automatically run in the GitHub Actions pipeline, the report is published https://annalevitskii.github.io/TestTaskForGPB/

 ## Run in selenoid
 Set up selenoid:\
 (Check that Docker is up & Jenkins is not using port 8080)